blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 #### Healer's Kit
 If the target's got less than half their max HP, you can expend the kit over 1 minute to heal D4 HP.

+#### Backpack
+Can carry 8 small items, or 16 tiny items, even if they aren't identical.

 #### Light Sources
 |        Item      |  Cost |  Weight | Light | Duration |